E-Commerce Business Overview

-KPI vs metrics—what's the difference?
+KPI vs metrics in 2024—what's the difference?
 Both KPIs and metrics have their place in Business Intelligence.
 Learn their differences, uses, and importance here.

 The terms Key Performance Indicators (KPIs) and metrics are often used interchangeably—and that's understandable.